Table of Contents

 Overview

-When Beeswax receives an impression notification back from an exchange, that data is first processed by Beeswax and stored in an internal Beeswax database.
-A job then runs hourly querying Beeswax’s internal data tables to emit batched Win Logs as well as populate aggregated reporting in Report Builder.
-If a disruption to this process occurs, Beeswax will take corrective action to ensure customer Win Logs reflect complete and accurate impression data.
+When the platform receives an impression notification back from an exchange, that data is first processed and stored in an internal database.
+A job then runs hourly, querying the internal data tables to emit batched Win Logs and populate aggregated reporting in Report Builder.
+If a disruption to this process occurs, the platform takes corrective action to ensure customer Win Logs reflect complete and accurate impression data.

-There are two distinct scenarios in which Beeswax can take corrective action to ensure Batched Win Logs contain correct and accurate data.
+There are two distinct scenarios in which FreeWheel can take corrective action to ensure Batched Win Logs contain correct and accurate data.
 Each of these has a unique workflow for corrective action.

 Delayed Impressions vs Backfills